sweetpotatopress/astro/README.md

 - ncurses

-it should just work on most linux/bsd systems.
+works on all linux/bsd systems, if not, tell me!
+not interested in other OS at this time.

 FOUNDATION--0-